Two-day Cider Making course

 Led by the award-winning team at Burrow Hill, our Cider Making course will let you in on the secrets of truly great home-made cider.
 You’ll learn all about the importance of the varieties of apples used and get hands-on with practical cider making.
 With careful preparation and some simple equipment, you can make cider to be proud of at home.

-Set against the beautiful scenery of Park Farm, your days will include lunch and the chance to explore the famous kitchen garden at River Cottage HQ.
+Set against the beautiful scenery of River Cottage HQ, your days will include lunch and the chance to explore the famous kitchen garden at River Cottage HQ.

 The course will also include a visit to Burrow Hill Cider, in neighbouring Somerset, for a tour of their 200-year-old orchard and an insight into traditional cider making.